-During the year under review, we bought eight and sold eight companies within the Group.
-The total gains on disposal amounted to € 1.1 million.
+During the year under review, we sold or wound up four companies.
+This resulted in gains on disposal of $\in$ 0.4 million.

-Other investments held comprise undisclosed revaluation gains of around € I million, calculated in accordance with the HGB.
-These do not impact on Tier I capital or Tier 2 capital.
-German commercial law does not require unrealised revaluation gains or losses to be determined.
+Other investments held comprise unrealised revaluation gains totalling $\in$ 0.4 million, calculated in accordance with the IFRS.
+These do not impact on Tier 1 capital or Tier 2 capital.